FazeelUsmani/Tech-Lead---Daily-Interview-Pro/README.md

 # Tech-Lead---Daily-Interview-Pro
 This repository includes all the solved daily tasks (or problems) of Daily Interview Pro (TechLead).
+Tech Interview Pro is an online training program & professional community mentored by industry veterans Patrick Shyu ("TechLead", ex-Google/ex-Facebook) and Jonathan Ma ("Joma", ex-Facebook).
+We coach you on how to pass the technical coding interview covering from the starting basics to advanced topics - coding, algorithms, systems design in-depth, behavioral questions, resume tips, preparation strategy, common mistakes, mock interviews, technical deep-dives, must-know tips, offer negotiation, and more.

 Subscribe to techseries to get a problem daily: https://www.techseries.dev/daily